In what geographic areas do you lend?

 What is the maximum amount you will loan?

-There’s not technically a limit, but our comfort level (per unit) is between $100k and $800k since the majority of sales in the Austin market are between $150k and $1M.
+There’s not technically a limit, but our comfort level (per unit) is between $150k and $2M.
 We will always consider larger loans, so bring us your deals!

 Am I required to use your title company and attorney?